 well as build relationships.
 Encoding allows the perceived item of use or

-interest to be converted into a construct that can be stored within the
+interest to be converted into a construct that can be

-brain and recalled later from short-term or long-term memory.
+and recalled later from short-term or long-term memory.
 Working

 memory stores information for immediate use or manipulation which is aided

 through hooking onto previously archived items already present in the

 long-term memory of an individual.
 Spaced